-The current members of the audit committee are Steven M. Looney (Chairman), Charles S. Whitman III and G. Cabell Williams.
-The Board has determined that Mr. Looney is an "audit committee financial expert" as defined under Item 407 of Regulation S-K of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and that each of Messrs.
+The current members of the Audit Committee are Steven M. Looney (Chairman), Charles S. Whitman III and G. Cabell Williams.
+Each director who serves on the Audit Committee is an independent director for purposes of Rule 10A-3 under the Exchange Act.
+The Board has determined that Mr. Looney is an "audit committee financial expert" as defined under Item 407 of Regulation S-K of the Exchange At, and that each of Messrs.
 Whitman and Williams are "financially literate" as required by NYSE corporate governance standards.
 All of these members are independent directors.
-The audit committee is responsible for approving our independent accountants, reviewing with our independent accountants the plans and results of the audit engagement, approving professional services provided by our independent accountants, reviewing the independence of our independent accountants and reviewing the adequacy of our internal accounting controls.
-The audit committee is also responsible for aiding our Board in determining the fair value of debt and equity investments that are not publicly traded or for which current market values are not readily available; where appropriate, the Board and audit committee may utilize the services of an independent valuation firm to assist them in determining the fair value of these investments.
-Finally, the audit committee also reviews our financial statements and the disclosure thereof and the adequacy of our disclosure controls and procedures.
+The Audit Committee is responsible for approving our independent accountants, reviewing with our independent accountants the plans and results of the audit engagement, approving professional services provided by our independent accountants, reviewing the independence of our independent accountants and reviewing the adequacy of our internal accounting controls.
+The Audit Committee is also responsible for aiding our Board in determining the fair value of debt and equity investments that are not publicly traded or for which market quotations are not readily available; where appropriate, the Board and the Audit Committee may utilize the services of an independent valuation firm to assist them in determining the fair value of these investments.
+Finally, the Audit Committee also reviews our financial statements and the disclosure thereof and the adequacy of our disclosure controls and procedures.